Delphi Archaeological Museum: Subsequent phases

 Despite the admiration it inspired to the Greek and international community, already in the 1930s the museum was becoming too small to accommodate new findings or the increasing number of tourists.
 In addition, its arrangement (or, rather, the absence of it) and the plaster restorations were being increasingly criticized.
 Finally, its entire appearance was criticized as a little too "French" in a period which insisted on "Greekness."
 The construction of a new building was launched in 1935.
 The new museum was representative of the architectural trends of the Interwar period and was accomplished in 1939, including a new arrangement of the objects by the Professor of Archaeology at Thessaloniki, Constantinos Romaios.
 The reorganisation of the Archaic collections was entrusted to the French archaeologist Pierre de La Coste-Messelière, who discarded the plaster restorations of significant artefacts, including that of the Siphnian Treasury, which had become one of the principal attractions.
 The antiquities were presented in a chronological order, listed and labelled.

 However, this arrangement was only briefly in use.
 The outbreak of World War II constituted a major threat to the antiquities which were put into storage.
 Part was kept at Delphi in the ancient Roman tombs or in specially dug pits in front of the museum.
 The most precious objects (the chryselephantine objects, the silver Statue of a Bull discovered three months before the outbreak of war, and the Charioteer were sent to Athens in order to be stored in the vaults of the Bank of Greece.
 They remained there for ten years.
 The charioteer was on display in the National Archaeological Museum of Athens until 1951.
 The region of Delphi was at the heart of the combat zone in the Greek civil war and the museum was not reopened until 1952.
 For six years, visitors could view the arrangement that had been envisioned in 1939.
 However, the museum proved insufficient and it was necessary to undertake a new phase of construction, completed in 1958.

 The renovation of the museum was entrusted to the architect Patroklos Karantinos and the archaeologist Christos Karouzos was sent from the National Archaeological Museum of Athens to rearrange the collection, under the supervision of the ephor of Delphi, Ioanna Constantinou.
-Karatinos created two new exhibition halls and modified the structure to allow more natural light into the building.
+Karantinos created two new exhibition halls and modified the structure to allow more natural light into the building.
 The arrangement of the collection remained chronological, but a greater focus was placed on the sculpture, with statues increasingly separated from their architectural contexts.
 The museum reopened its doors in 1961. and soon became one of the most visited tourist attractions in Greece: in 1998, it received more than 300,200 visitors, almost as many as the National Archaeological Museum of Athens in the same period (325,000 visitors).